sherryfish321/Leetcode/LinkedList/206. Reverse Linked List/README.md

   5. Return prev at the end

 - Second idea(Recursion):
+  1. Base case: If the list is empty or has one node, return that node.
+  2. Recursively call reverseList on the rest of the list.
+  3. After reversing the rest, make head.next.next = head to reverse the link.
+  4. Set head.next = None to break the original forward link.
+  5. Return the new head (which comes from the deepest recursive call).

 Implement
 > - Implement the solution (make sure to know what level of detail the interviewer wants)